Recoskie/JDasm/docs/Basics.md

 <br />

-The header defines the speed at each integer is given to the PCM (Pulse-code modulation) device per second.
+The speed at each integer (sample point) is given to the PCM (Pulse-code modulation) device per second is called the sample rate.
 A sample rate of 10 means 10 points per second.

 <br />